 Avoid going into the red: If you use a debit card to pay your monthly payments and fees, you run the risk of going into debt.
 To prevent being charged an overdraft fee by your bank, you should pay these expenses using a credit card.

-Some points to choose the Best Credit Card
+Some points to choosing the Best Credit Card

 A US bank account shows lenders that you have US assets.
 This may help your approval prospects.
 Your bank may be able to help you locate a decent credit card.
 This helps save currency exchange costs and other problems.